gordoncd/ReefNet/README.md

 ![output1](example_output/aiZoom-atolls-w-kmeans-8-34.png)
 ![output2](example_output/aiZoom-atolls-w-kmeans-8-99.png)

+## Results:

+In summary, a Mean IoU of 0.94 indicates a high level of accuracy in terms of pixel-wise segmentation, while an F1 score of 0.84 suggests a balanced performance in terms of precision and recall for the semantic segmentation task.

+Classwise Metrics:

+vegetation IoU: 0.9260583
+reef flat IoU: 0.9212005
+ocean IoU: 0.9738322
+Mean IoU: 0.9403636455535889

+Happy with this outcome, could be fun to try to implement segformer or ResNet FCN

 ## References

 [1] Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-Net: Convolutional Networks for Biomedical Image Segmentation.
 In *Medical Image Computing and Computer-Assisted Intervention – MICCAI 2015* (pp. 234–241).
 Springer International Publishing.